nautobot/nautobot/nautobot/docs/models/extras/dynamicgroup.md

 An object is considered a member of an advanced Dynamic Group if it matches the aggregated filter criteria across all descendant groups.

-When editing a Dynamic Group, under the **Filter Options** section, you will find a **Child Groups** tab that allows one to make other Dynamic Groups of the same content type children of the parent group.
+When editing a Dynamic Group, under the **Filter Options** section, you will find a **Child Groups** tab that allows one to make other Dynamic Groups of the same Content Type children of the parent group.

 ![Child Groups](../../media/models/dynamicgroup02.png)